Generated regional Colorado river scene for South Platte River 11-Mile Canyon planning; not an exact location photo

 Best flows

 Use the RiverReports Eleven Mile chart and Colorado DWR Lake George station together.
-Stable releases are the most useful signal for small flies and sight fishing; sharp release changes or pushy water should keep you on edges or send you to another South Platte option.
+Stable releases are the most useful signal for small flies and sight fishing.
+Sharp release changes or pushy water should keep you on edges or send you to another South Platte option.

-When to skip
+When to leave

 Skip the canyon when fee-area access, parking, or current rules are unclear, when flows make safe wading unrealistic, when ice or storms make the canyon hazardous, or when crowding would force you into poor etiquette or unsafe water.